Tuition Scholarships for Research, Teaching, Assistants and Fellows

 The University of Delaware may provide tuition scholarships to full-time graduate students who are awarded stipends for an entire semester/academic year as a research, teaching, or graduate assistant or fellow.
 These scholarships are generally available in graduate programs that admit students with funding, regardless of funding source; details of commitment and duration are provided in offer letters.
 Graduate departments and programs select the recipients of these awards, where available, based on the students’ qualifications.
 The stipulations of the tuition scholarship policy are:

 - Should a student leave the University after the free drop/add period of the semester of an appointment, the stipend will be immediately terminated.
-The tuition scholarship originally accompanying the stipend will become the responsibility of the student unless an appeal is presented in writing and approved by the Office of Graduate and Professional Education.
+The tuition scholarship originally accompanying the stipend will become the responsibility of the student unless an appeal is presented in writing and approved by the Graduate College.
 If the appeal is approved, the tuition scholarship will continue to be applied to the student’s account and will not be available to be awarded to another student in that semester;

 - Students who receive 100% of the minimum stipend and a 100% tuition scholarship are limited to an average of no more than 20 working hours per week within the University and may not hold additional employment on or off campus.
 The Dean’s permission is required for any exception to this policy.
 Students who receive a departmental tuition scholarship only (no stipend) may accept additional work on or off campus.

-- The recipients of these awards are eligible for coverage by the University’s Student Health Insurance Blue Plan at a significantly reduced cost.
+- The recipients of these awards are eligible for coverage by the University’s Student Health Insurance at a significantly reduced cost.

 Payment as a Fellow or an Assistant

-All payments to Graduate students require the approval of the Office of Graduate and Professional Education.
+All payments to Graduate students require the approval of the Graduate College.

-All Graduate Students (full-time and part-time) must be paid on semi-monthly payroll.
-In fall and spring, students are paid on a PAF if tuition is connected to the payment.
-If there is no tuition connected to the work, graduate students are paid semi-monthly using the electronic Graduate Student non-Contract Pay Form.
-In Summer and Winter Sessions, all payments to Graduate Students must be processed using the Graduate Student non- Contract Pay Form.
+All Graduate Students (full-time and part-time) are paid on semi-monthly payroll.
+In fall and spring, students are paid on a JED if tuition is connected to the payment.
+If there is no tuition connected to the work, graduate students are paid semi-monthly using Time and Attendance Additional Assignment Form.
 All graduate students must use direct deposit for their salary payments.

-Graduate students who are less than half-time or any graduate student paid during a time when not attending classes (except winter session and spring break) are subject to all payroll taxes, including FICA and Medicare.
+Graduate students who are less than half-time or any graduate student paid during a time when not attending classes are subject to all payroll taxes, including FICA and Medicare.